sir-marc/fasnacht-rocks/README.md

+### DEV
+Start postgres database like defined in `./craft/.env` file.
+Start backend server on localhost with for example mamp Link localhost to https server with ngrok
+`./ngrok http 8888` <- port from mamp server
+Adjust api url in `.env` frontend-file (do not forget `/api`)

+### Deployment
+Adjust environment variables on netlify to the same value like the frontend `.env` file.
+Push to master branch

 **NOTE: These instructions are installing this barebones starter from scratch.**

 <img src="https://pbs.twimg.com/profile_images/890640990184329216/ds8IotBg_400x400.jpg" alt="Craft CMS Logo" width="200"/><img src="https://pbs.twimg.com/profile_images/875556871427375106/Xuq8DypK_400x400.jpg" alt="Gatsby Logo" width="200"/>